dwijnbergen/scheduled_ping_FDP-Index/README.md

 # Scheduled ping to FAIR Data Point Index

 ## Set up
-Actions -> New workflow -> Skip this and set up a workflow yourself
+Actions -> New workflow -> click "Skip this and set up a workflow yourself"

-Change name from main.yml to ping.yml
+Change the file name from main.yml to ping.yml

 Copy the contents of https://github.com/dwijnbergen/scheduled_ping_FDP-Index/blob/main/.github/workflows/ping.yml

-Replace the https://patient-registries.fdps.ejprd.semlab-leiden.nl/ URL with your FAIR Data Point URL
+Replace the https://patient-registries.fdps.ejprd.semlab-leiden.nl/ URL with the URL of your FAIR Data Point

 Commit changes -> commit changes

 ## Use
-The workflow will run automatically once a week.
+The workflow will run automatically once a week, and on changes in the repository.

 The workflow can also be started manually: